grygy/pv217-microservices-materials/05/README.md

 ### RestAssured

 RestAssured is a Java library for testing REST APIs.
-It's a great tool to implement integration tests but also unit tests for REST endpoints.
+It's a great tool to implement integration tests and unit tests for REST endpoints.

 #### Examples